 The surgery can help improve the baby’s chances of walking and can decrease the need for a brain shunt “I had heard about this procedure before but never thought I’d be the one faced with the decision to have it or not,” she recalls.
 They decided surgery was the best option for their son, so they left their jobs and home in northern Missouri, hoping to give their son the best future possible.

-In addition, the case was reviewed by the Scientific Review Board, which includes experts from SSM Cardinal Glennon Children’s Medical Center, St. Mary’s Health Center and St. Louis University School of Medicine.
+In addition, the case was reviewed by the Scientific Review Board, which includes experts from SSM Health Cardinal Glennon Children’s Hospital, SSM Health St. Mary’s Hospital - St. Louis and St. Louis University School of Medicine.
 Following a full review of Courtnie’s case, the team determined that she and her family should be given the option to move forward with the fetal surgery.

-“After nearly a week, the Pediatric Neurosurgeon Dr. Elbabaa gave me a call and said that he’d like to offer us the opportunity for fetal surgery,” says Courtnie.
+“After nearly a week, the Pediatric Neurosurgeon gave me a call and said that he’d like to offer us the opportunity for fetal surgery,” says Courtnie.

 Following a short stay in St. Louis, the team released Courtnie to go home for the remainder of her pregnancy, where she stayed on modified bed rest until August 22, 2013.
 Stephen was delivered via a scheduled cesarean section in Kansas City, near their home.
 “He couldn’t have looked more perfect to us,” says Courtnie.